klalicki/dweb2/src/content/classes/02-review-html/slides.md

 #### The `<span>` tag

 Sometimes, you may want to select part of a line of text to style it in a special way.
 You can use the `<span>` tag for this purpose.
-This tag on its own doesn't add any styling, so you will need to use CSS.
+This tag on its own doesn't add any styling OR meaning, so you will need to use CSS.

 ```html
 <p>This is a <span class="highlight">highlighted</span> word.</p>